ftrackhq/ftrack-connect/doc/using/using_actions.rst

 Using actions
 *************

-Connect provides a interface in the standalone application to run your actions.
+Connect provides an interface in the standalone application to run your actions.
 Actions in ftrack provide a standardised way to integrate other tools, either off-the-shelf or custom built, directly into your ftrack workflow.

-Using actions you can, for example, launch applications for a task you are working on, generate a custom report or generate all your filesystem structure for a project with one click.
+Using actions you can, for example, launch applications for a task you are working on, generate a custom report or generate your entire filesystem structure for a project with one click.

 .. seealso:: :ref:`ftrack:using/actions`